Frank R. Gooding: Senate

 as Nugent resigned to accept a late-term appointment by outgoing President Woodrow Wilson to the Federal Trade Commission (FTC).

 Gooding was reelected in 1926, again defeating Nugent.
-He died in office in 1928, and was succeeded by a political protégé, John W. Thomas, appointed by Governor H. C. Baldridge.
+He died in office in 1928, and was succeeded by a political protégé, John Thomas, appointed by Governor H. C. Baldridge.

 Mountain Time Zone

 In the 1920s, the Interstate Commerce Commission (ICC) had the western two-thirds of Idaho in the Pacific Time Zone.
 Gooding sponsored a bill in the Senate to place all of southern Idaho in the Mountain Time Zone, which stands today.
 The dividing line is the Salmon River at about 45.5° N, approximately midway from the borders with Nevada (42° N) and British Columbia, Canada (49° N).